mblwhoi/drupal_faceted_search/README.txt

    - Faceted search / Keyword search
    - Faceted search / Guided search
    - Faceted search / Related categories
+   - Faceted search / Sort options

-   It is most intuitive for users to have the Current search block located above the Keyword search and Guided search blocks, and to have the Related categories block placed in the Content region (so it appears under nodes).
+   It is most intuitive for users to have the Current search block located above the Keyword search and Guided search blocks, and the Related categories and Sort options blocks displayed under the content.

 4. Go to the Administer > Site configuration > Faceted Search page.